Guide to Playing Online Craps

 Getting into craps is easy as long as you have a strategy and you don’t get taken in by the excitement of the dice cascading across the table.

 Rules of Craps

 The rules of craps are simple.
+In online craps the rules remain largely the same as live craps.
+The shooter is the person rolling the (virtual) dice.
+There are two dice to roll and players can place various bets.
 Take note every casino will offer different types of bets and different craps payouts.

 However, all casinos will have a number of core bets to take advantage of.
 These will have pretty standard craps odds, no matter the casino.

 As the shooter, you can place the two most common bets, the ‘pass’ and the ‘don’t pass’ bet.
 These may be known in some casinos as a ‘win’ and a ‘don’t win’ bet.
 These bets are essentially bets on the outcome of the round, or, in other words, whether the shooter will win.